rey-Lii/mci-ad-risk-assessment/README.md

 ## Overview

 Clinical histories differ in both depth and assessment availability.
-Some patients have only one assessment date, while others have irregular longitudinal follow-up.
-Entire cognitive or functional modules may also be missing across patients or cohorts.
+Some patients have only one assessment date or irregular longitudinal follow-up, particularly in primary-care, community, or resource-constrained settings.
+Entire cognitive or functional modules may also be unavailable across patients or cohorts.

-The frozen system adapts to both conditions:
+To accommodate these differences, the system uses:

 * **one assessment date** → regularized Snapshot survival expert;
 * **two or more assessment dates** → modular longitudinal Transformer;